 The rapid restore tool backs up the following information

 - Custom authentication providers, attribute stores, and local claims provider trusts

-The AD FS rapid restore tool can be downloaded HERE.
-This tool can be used on either Server 2016 or Server 2012 R2 AD FS.
+The AD FS rapid restore tool can be used on either Server 2016 or Server 2012 R2 AD FS.
 It does require .NET 4.0 or better installed on the server, and the recovered server must be on the same version as the original source server.

 Once installed, you can back up an AD FS server with the Backup-ADFS PowerShell cmdlet.
 Restores are done via the Restore-AD FS cmdlet.